 96.28% of the surveyed people view social media positively.

-Over the years, Social Media has come a far way both as a community platform as well as a technology.
-The present research presents details into how people use social media, as well as tackle some of its self-manifested public concerns such as irrelevant advertising, spam messages, privacy issues, and trolling.
+Over the years, Social Media has come a far way as a community platform and a technology.
+The present research presents details into how people use social media, as well as tackle some of its self-manifested public concerns, such as irrelevant advertising, spam messages, privacy issues, and trolling.

 Read the following article to get detailed insights into GoodFirms's Social Media Usage Survey:

 People Use a Variety of Social Media Platforms

 Today, out of all the time people spend on the internet, social media holds a gigantic share; using a range of platforms, each for a different purpose.

 98.55% of the people use at least 4 social media platforms daily.

 The surveyed people were asked to indicate how much time is spent on social media, in a day.